-The Linen Project is open to considering initiatives and proposals to collaborate, in addition to offering the following environments:
+The Linen Project is open to considering initiatives and proposals to collaborate, in addition to offering the following environments.
+Subscribe to our newsletter or follow us on Instagram to stay up to date with developments.

 Practice Held in Common Research Track